Alan Rees (composer)

 Abbot Alan William Rees, O.S.B.
 (1 February 1941 – 2 October 2005) was a Welsh Roman Catholic monk, organist, and composer of choral and organ music.
-From 1986-1993, Rees was abbot of Belmont Abbey, Herefordshire.
+From 1986 to 1993, Rees was abbot of Belmont Abbey, Herefordshire.

 Biography

 Rees was born in Morriston, near Swansea, to Hilda and John Rees.
 He attended both an Anglican church with his mother, and a Welsh baptist church with his father.
 He attended Dynefor Grammar School, and later studied music and education at University College Cardiff.

 Rees began a musical career as organist and director of the choir at Cardiff Metropolitan Cathedral, where he worked from 1963 until 1968.
 He then began a novitiate at Belmont Abbey, became a monk four years later, and was ordained two years later.
 He directed the music there, and taught at the school.
 He became abbot of the abbey in 1986, a position he held until he resigned in 1993 due to the pressures of the role and his mental health.
 He was the ninth person to hold the position.

 Rees died suddenly after a fall in 2005.
 The coroner recorded a death of suicide, as he likely jumped from a landing.
 Rees had suffered from depression for much of his life, and attempted suicide the year before.